xpack/web-doxygen/website/docs/api/classes/translatorgerman.md

-<p>This is used for translation of the word that will be followed by a single name of the VHDL process flowchart.</p>
+This is used for translation of the word that will be followed by a single name of the VHDL process flowchart.

-<p>Definition at line 2411 of file <a href="/web-doxygen/docs/api/files/src/translator-de-h">translator_de.h</a>.</p>
+Definition at line 2411 of file <a href="/web-doxygen/docs/api/files/src/translator-de-h">translator_de.h</a>.

 <div class="doxyProgramListing">